 The orchestra has been established in January 2012 under a private patronage scheme on the initiative of the Italian entrepreneur Mario Martinoli.
 More than 1200 training hours, 10 conductors and tutors, 150 musicians, 800 applications received from more than 40 world countries are the numbers that better describe the work that Theresia has done so far.
 Beyond numbers, the value of Theresia is also witnessed by more than 70 concerts held over the past years in several venues and festivals in Italy and Europe.

-From 2016 the orchestra operates under the patronage of the Fondazione iCons, a cultural organisation based in Northern Italy, and has recently developed into a structured educational program: all 25 permanent members of the orchestra receive grants for the duration of one or two years, following educational paths designed to provide them with refined instruments to improve their playing and building a better awareness on the specific features of the classical music repertoire.
+From 2016 the orchestra operates under the patronage of the Fondazione ICONS, a cultural organisation based in Northern Italy, and has developed into a structured pan-European learning program: all permanent members of the orchestra receive grants for the duration of one to two years, following educational paths designed to provide them with refined instruments to improve their playing and building a better awareness on the specific features of the classical music repertoire.